 What Is Polydrug Use?

 People often don’t realize or understand the risks of combining substances.
 Even unintentional prescription drug combinations can be lethal.
-If you or a loved one has a problem with abusing multiple drugs, get in touch with someone who can help today.

-The Dangers of Combining Drugs
+The Dangers Of Combining Drugs

 The risks of polydrug use depend on the types and amounts of drugs mixed.
 Combining drugs amplifies pleasurable and negative effects.
-Mixing stimulants, such as ecstasy and cocaine, can increase the user’s high, but also their risk of heart attack.
+Mixing Stimulants, such as Ecstasy and Cocaine, can increase the user’s high, but also their risk of heart attack.

 The greatest risk of polydrug use is “combined drug intoxication.”
 Combined drug intoxication is a common cause of emergency room visits and has claimed the lives of countless individuals.
 The greatest risk of combined drug intoxication is death.

 Some of the side effects of combining drugs include:

 - Heart problems